10 Things to Do in Cádiz in August

 Streets of Cadiz| ©santiago lopez-pastor

-Summer is the high season and August is the busiest month in Cadiz, so you should be aware that the beaches and summer excursions will have a large influx of visitors.
+Summer is the high season and August is the busiest month in Cadiz, so you should bear in mind that the beaches and summer excursions will be very crowded.

-If you want to secure your place on the excursions and avoid last minute price increases or sell out, you can book in advance online.
+If you want to secure your place on excursions and avoid last-minute price increases or sold-out spaces, you can book in advance online.

 Prices in Cadiz in August